 Keven: Let’s talk about the new Christmas tour.
 You mentioned that you’re going to be playing a lot of old school Static-X stuff and only sprinkling the new stuff here and there, so in many ways you’re like the anti-Billy Corgan because you’re willing to play the old hits that fans love.

 Wayne: Look at all the old bands that have longevity.
 They play all their old shit.
 No one wants to go hear the band play their new album [laughs].
 It’s not that new albums aren't’t good, but there’s a nostalgic thing about the old shit.
 Go listen to Korn, they play like five songs off their first album.
 Any band that’s been around for a long time, they play a lot of their old shit.
 You just give people a taste of the new stuff.
 That’s just what people wanna hear.
 That’s what they remember when they first heard the band so it has this special feeling for them.

 Keven Skinner hails from the Great White Wasteland that is Wainwright, Canada.
-One of the founding writers of Gotham News, he is our resident expert on all things Walking Dead related (he even had a zombiefied cameo in the comic) and spends most of his time championing the glorious ascension of cable TV dramas.
+He is our resident expert on all things Walking Dead related (he even had a zombie cameo in the comic) and spends most of his time championing the glorious ascension of cable TV as the premiere entertainment medium.